-In fiscal year 2015, Scripps invested more than $9 million in services aimed at improving community health.
+In fiscal year 2016, Scripps invested more than $8 million in services aimed at improving community health and subsidized health services.

 Scripps has developed a series of prevention and wellness programs designed to educate people about prevention, early detection and treatment.
 Our programs include:

 - Cancer care

 - Health behaviors such as flu vaccination and smoking cessation

 Read the following stories to learn more about the steps Scripps is taking to keep the community healthy:

 With 29 million people living with diabetes in the United States and another 86 million at high risk of developing it (a condition known as prediabetes), diabetes is an epidemic.
 Without a healthy weight and moderate physical activity, 15 to 30 percent of people with prediabetes will develop type 2 diabetes within five years.

 However, research demonstrates that structured lifestyle interventions can cut the risk of type 2 diabetes in half.
 The National Diabetes Prevention Program (DPP) is a public-private initiative established by the Centers for Disease Control (CDC) that aims to prevent type 2 diabetes by offering evidence-based, cost-effective lifestyle-change programs in communities across the United States.

 In San Diego County, Scripps aims to decrease the incidence of type 2 diabetes by promoting healthy lifestyles in underserved, ethnically diverse populations.
 Scripps is offering an intensive lifestyle intervention program to empower patients with prediabetes to take charge of their health and adopt behaviors that lead to weight loss, proper nutrition, physical activity and stress management.